 In Canada, the Canadian Heraldic Authority manages the official creation of coats of arms, flags and badges.
 All Canadian citizens and organizations (municipalities, schools, associations, etc.) can contact the chief herald of Canada to have heraldic emblems created for them.
 A grant of armorial bearings is an honour conferred within the Canadian Honours System in recognition of service to the community.

-Due to a significant increase in the demand, all new petitions will be placed on a waitlist until 15 May 2023 at the earliest.
-Please also note that our file backlog has lengthened the duration of each of the steps outlined here.
+Due to a significant increase in the demand, all new petitions are placed on a waitlist since January 1, 2023.
+The current wait time to process new files is of at least 6 months.
+Please also note that our file backlog has lengthened production time at every stage.
+Thank you in advance for your patience.

 - Opening of the file